larsskaret/DataTalksClub_Data-Engineering/homework_week3/Readme.md

 It is best practice in Big Query to always cluster your data

 ### Answer
-False (example less than 1 GB size, can be worse due to metadata)
+False (example less than 1 GB size, can be worse than not clustering due to metadata)

 ## Question 8
 A better format to store these files may be parquet.
 Create a data pipeline to download the gzip files and convert them into parquet.
 Upload the files to your GCP Bucket and create an External and BQ Table.